qtx3/fuffy/README.md

 ## Installation

-### Desktop (not recommended)
+### Desktop (not recommended, free)
-Why don't I recommend this method?
+Why do I not recommend this method?
 Here are a few reasons:
 * Desktop off => Bot downtime
 * Consumes energy and computer resources
 * Endangers your security